Key Takeaways

 Fourth, document the timeline.
 Create a contemporaneous written account of key events while your memory is fresh.
 Note dates, times, locations, witnesses, and the substance of verbal conversations that weren't memorialized in writing.
 This personal timeline can be powerful corroborating evidence even when the underlying digital records are gone.

-A word of caution: employees should be mindful of confidentiality obligations and avoid taking trade secrets, client data, or privileged attorney-client communications.
+A word of caution: employees should be mindful of confidentiality obligations and avoid taking trade secrets, client data, patient data, privileged attorney-client communications, or documents they were not authorized to access.
+Do not bypass passwords, access systems after termination, or use someone else's credentials.
 The goal is to preserve evidence of wrongdoing against you, not to take proprietary business information.
 An employment attorney can help you navigate this distinction.

 Common Corporate Tactics and How Courts Respond